settlement cookbook

 How I blog (plus potato pancakes)

-I'd like to pretend all my blog posts and series spill out onto the computer fully-formed.
+I’d like to pretend all my blog posts and series spill out onto the computer fully-formed.
 But like most of my writing, creating blog content is a slow, careful process.
-There's a lot of planning, rewriting, deleting, and then some more rewriting.
-Sometimes it's painful.
-Sometimes I'd rather take pretty pictures or read other people's… Continue reading How I blog (plus potato pancakes)
+There’s a lot of planning, rewriting, deleting, and then some… Continue reading

 Candied orange peel (with chocolate)